-Hockey Fights Cancer is a joint initiative of the National Hockey League Players’ Association and the National Hockey League to raise money and awareness for hockey’s most important fight.
+Hockey Fights Cancer is a charitable initiative of the National Hockey League Players’ Association and the National Hockey League to raise money and awareness for hockey’s most important fight.

 Each October, Hockey Fights Cancer logos pop up on player helmets, arena ice and boards, and on special lavender ties worn by coaches to commemorate Hockey Fights Cancer Awareness Month.
 The initiative is supported by online auctions, local tournaments, 50/50 raffles, ticket donations to local children’s hospitals and cancer-affiliated programs, fundraising runs and walks and more.

 Founded in 1998, Hockey Fights Cancer has raised more than $16 million to support national and local cancer research institutions, children’s hospitals, player charities and local cancer organizations.
 NHL member clubs, NHL alumni, the NHL Officials’ Associations, Professional Hockey Trainers and Equipment Managers, corporate marketing partners and fans support the initiative across North America.

 Hockey Fights Cancer Charitable Partners

-The Leukemia & Lymphoma Society® (LLS) is the world's largest voluntary health organization dedicated to funding blood cancer research, education and patient services.
-The LLS Mission is to cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life for patients and their families.
+The Leukemia & Lymphoma Society® (LLS) is the world’s largest voluntary health organization dedicated to funding blood cancer research, education and patient services.
+The LLS Mission is to cure leukemia, lymphoma, Hodgkin’s disease, and myeloma and to improve the quality of life for patients and their families.
 LLS funds lifesaving blood cancer research around the world and provides free information and support services.

 Prostate Cancer Canada raises funds for the development of programs related to awareness, public education, advocacy, support of those affected and research into the prevention, detection, treatment and cure of prostate cancer.